Zamiell/racing-plus/docs/challenges.md

 ### Other

-- The Treasure Room on the first floor is removed.
 - Sol is removed from the Planetarium pool.
+(It is useless since the player starts with The Compass.)
 - Cain's Eye is removed from the trinket pool.
-- We Need to Go Deeper! will not work on Womb 2.
-- The spikes in a Sacrifice Room are removed after Gabriel spawns.
+(It is useless since the player starts with The Compass.)
 - Not entering a Treasure Room no longer increases the chance of a Planetarium appearing.
+(This is to make the season consistent with seeded races.)
+- The Treasure Room on the first floor is removed.
 - On the first character, the following room types are removed on the first floor:
   - Miniboss Rooms
   - Curse Rooms